Understanding recruitment agencies and consultants

 This of course is fine, providing you are looking for a position that is practically identical to the one that you already have or have just left.
 But what happens when you explain to your recruitment consultant that you are interested in a new field? – are they keen to help you – probably not!

-Their role is not to better your career, but to find you, place you quickly, at a profit and to keep your new employer happy.
+Their role is not to better your career, but to find you, place you quickly, at a profit and to keep your new client happy.
 This may be over generalised, but be sure to keep this in mind when positions are being presented to you.

 Whilst gaining additional real world experience during a contract is possible on occasions, some contractors attempt to also further their contracting career by being colourful with the truth regarding the experience described on their CVs.
 This can sometimes work depending on how far the truth is stretched.
 It can also backfire horribly and make you and the agent look bad to their client.
-It is common practice and something that agents often complain about.

 Typically, recruitment agencies will have a number of clients on their books.
 As each candidate contractor comes through to the agency, the recruitment consultant will attempt to place you into a position with one of these clients.
 What they are less likely to do is look at your skills and then proactively contact the kind of employers you would like to work for.
 This takes much more time and is not as cost effective.
 This all means that you may well be ‘limited to only the clients on a recruitment agencies books at that particular time’.